vimalajeewaruh/Parkinson/README.md

     i.
 Stance time and Swing Time\
     ii.
 Maximum force reaction at toe and heel\

-Run **Demo_1.m** to see the classification performance of multiscale features by using three classifiers, Logistic Regression, Support Vector Machine, k-Nearest nehghbor.
+Run **Demo_1.m** to see the classification performance of multiscale features

-Run **Demo_2.m** compute the classfication performance by combining the multi-scale features with three time-domain features, stance time, swing time, and maximum force reaction at toe
+Run **Demo_2.m** compute the classfication performance by integrating the multi-scale features with three time-domain features

+ Markup : - Bullet list
+              - Nested bullet
+                  - Sub-nested bullet etc
+          - Bullet list item 2